 The Zion Shuttle is the only way to get into the Zion Canyon and spend time exploring the heart of Zion National Park during certain times of the year.
-This free shuttle runs daily but you will want to plan your trip to make the most of your time in this great park.
+The shuttle runs daily but you will want to plan your trip to make the most of your time in this great park.

-Over six million people a year ride the free Zion Shuttle buses!
+Over six million people a year ride the Zion Shuttle buses!
 These propane-powered buses are the only way to get deep in the Zion Canyon and explore all of the top things to do in Zion National Park during the busy season!

 The best part of using the shuttle is how easy they are to hop on and off.
 From early March through mid-November access into Zion Canyon is by shuttle bus only.
 Zion is becoming one of the most visited National Parks in the United States!